discord/discord-example-app/README.md

 Fetching credentials is covered in detail in the [getting started guide](https://discord.com/developers/docs/getting-started).

 > 🔑 Environment variables can be added to the `.env` file in Glitch or when developing locally, and in the Secrets tab in Replit (the lock icon on the left).
->  Environment variables can be added to the `.env` file in Glitch or when developing locally, and in the Secrets tab in Replit (the lock icon on the left).

 ### Run the app